Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 pnpm build-keycloak-themeThis generates a standard

-.jarfile that you can drop into any Keycloak instance.
+.jarfile that you can deploy to any Keycloak instance.

 Conclusion